 Joanna studied at University College London, receiving a BA in Archaeology in 2010 and an MA in Medieval and Renaissance Studies in 2012.
 In the latter, she combined Anglo-Saxon archaeology, languages and literature.

 After graduating, Joanna volunteered and worked for the Portable Antiquities Scheme, recording archaeological finds made by members of the public.
-She first joined the Pitt Rivers Museum in 2016, working on a project to pack and catalogue the Museum’s reserve collections, before moving to the British Museum to work on a similar project packing, moving and rehousing the stored ethnographic collections.
-She returned to the Pitt Rivers Museum as assistant curator in June 2018.
+She first joined the Pitt Rivers Museum in 2016, working on a project to pack and catalogue the Museum’s reserve collections, before moving to the British Museum to work on a similar move project.
+She returned to the Pitt Rivers Museum as Assistant Curator of Object Collections in June 2018, and has since then worked on the CMS-DAMS, Multaka, and Talking Threads project – an Arts Council England funded project that aimed to digitise and enhance the documentation of the clothing and textile collections of the Pitt Rivers Museum and engage originating communities and weavers.
+There was a focus on three geographical regions: Nagaland in India, the Pacific Northwest of America, and the Middle East.